mailbots/mailbots/README.md

 A MailBot's purpose is to help someone get something done quickly, efficiently and without leaving their inbox.

-## Commands

-MailBots execute commands.
-Even when using natural language, or passively listening for an event, a MailBot will always act in the context of a command.
-Email Commands (as above) are one way to issue commands.
-Creating a task with the API also requires a command.

 ## Tasks

-In carrying out a command, MailBots create tasks.
+A unit of work accomplished by a MailBot is called a "task".
 Tasks can scheduled, edited or "completed".
 Tasks are always associated with a command.

+## Commands

+MailBots always work in the context of commands while accomplishing tasks.
+A command can be thought of as the instruction for how to complete a particular task, or the purpose of the task.
+Email Commands (shown above) are one way to issue commands.
+Creating a task with the API also requires a command.

 ## Triggering